 One of the most popular benefits the U.S. military offers is the GI Bill, which helps current and former service members pay for college or vocational school.

 This federal benefit can help veterans transition to civilian life and achieve their educational and career goals.
-But because a veteran’s eligibility for education assistance can vary based on when and how long they served, their branch of service, and other factors, understanding and maximizing these generous benefits can be a challenge.
+But because a veteran’s eligibility for education assistance can vary based on when and how long they served, their branch of service, and other factors, understanding and maximizing these generous benefits can be challenging.

 If you’ve been wondering how — and how much — the military pays for college, here’s a look at some GI Bill basics.